cassiel/topherizer/README.md

 then the output file is named after the input file, but with any extension removed and replaced by `.txt`.

+For the actual Clojure markup used as input, see the [tutorial][tut].

 ## Building

 Topherizer is a conventional [Leiningen][lein] project; all dependencies